Billy Ayre: Mansfield Town

 The summer of 1982 saw Ayre move again, this time to Mansfield Town, then managed by Stuart Boam.
 He spent two seasons with the Stags, making 67 league appearances and scoring seven goals.
 He scored a headed goal on his first-team debut in a Football League Trophy tie at Field Mill.

 The following season, 1983–84, Ayre found himself acting as caretaker manager after the sacking of Boam.
 Ian Greaves was eventually appointed as the new manager, and Ayre was released on a free transfer.

 Halifax Town

 Ayre re-joined Halifax for a second spell in 1984.
 In two years, he made 32 league appearances and scored two goals.
 He brought his playing career to a close with the club in 1986.
 On 5 August 1987, Halifax played a benefit match for Ayre against Halifax RLFC.
 At this point, he was the club's manager.

 Managerial career

 Halifax

 In October 1984, Ayre took over as caretaker manager of Halifax for less than a month.
-Mick Jones, who is the godfather to Ayre's daughter Rachel, was installed on 10 November.
+Mick Jones, who was godfather to Ayre's daughter, Rachel, was installed on 10 November.

 In December 1986, Ayre became manager of Halifax again, this time on a full-time basis.
 (He was also managing director of the club.)
 Three years later, in April of the 1989–90 season, he resigned, having failed to get them out of the league's basement division.